alchitry/Alchitry-Labs-V2/readme.md

 `BitValue` are packed into `BitList` to make them hold more than one bit. `BitList` is basically a binary number that has some helper functions for manipulating the values such as `or`, `and`, and `xor`.

-The `BitList` interface also has a `signed` property to specify if the contained value is a signed representation (aka 2's compliment).
+The `BitList` interface has a `signed` property to specify if the contained value is a signed representation (aka 2's compliment).

 The class `MutableBitList` is a mutable implementation of the `BitList` interface and can be initialized in a few